tFAQs-Frequently asked Questions Women Travelers have about Uganda

-Avoid wearing gold jewelry, necklaces, gold or diamond earrings, expensive watches and the like.
-This is especially if you are going to be walking streets of Kampala where pickpockets – on a safari itself you are fine in most cases- not wearing expensive things will avoid a possible negative situation that would not be enjoyable.
+Avoid wearing gold jewelry, necklaces, gold or diamond earrings, expensive watches, and the like.
+It is especially true if you are going to be walking the streets of Kampala.
+There are pickpockets – on a safari itself, you are excellent in most cases- not wearing expensive things will avoid a possible negative situation that would not be enjoyable.

-Custom jewelry that you might have picked up at a good price in the west can be stolen – even Ugandan or Rwandan women encounter this problem in crowded places.
+Custom jewelry that you might have picked up at a reasonable price in the west can be stolen – even Ugandan or Rwandan women encounter this problem in crowded.

-Besides normal police, there is the Tourism Police which is stationed at Tourism Destinations throughout the country, add to that the armed rangers found in the Wildlife Parks and the Military.
+Besides regular police, there is the Tourism Police, which is stationed at Tourism Destinations throughout the country, add to that the armed rangers found in the Wildlife Parks and the Military.

-Uganda is often safer than your country of origin and there is no armed conflict within the country.
+Uganda is often safer than your country of origin, and there is no armed conflict within the state.

-The problem is that when you tell friends that you are telling friends that you are going on holiday in Uganda, they see it through the very limited filter of Africa, the movies that they have seen, news reports by a reporter stationed in Capetown and the like.
-Ugandans are friendly, welcoming and concerned for your well-being people.
+The problem is that when you tell friends that you are telling friends that you are going on holiday in Uganda, they see it through the minimal filter of Africa, the movies that they have seen, news reports by a reporter stationed in Capetown and the like.
+Ugandans are friendly, welcoming, and concerned for your well-being people.